- This post contains affiliate links. Read more here.

 5 Types of Dog Harnesses and How They Work

 The vest harness is my favorite for dogs that don’t pull.
-If your dog is a puller, skip this section and go straight to the one below on anti-pull harnesses.
+If your dog is a puller, skip this section and go straight to the anti-pull harnesses below.

-I prefer the vest style, like this cute crayon-striped vest pictured from Puppia ($28.92), over the webbed harnesses because they fit comfortably like a piece of clothing and will be less likely to chafe under the armpits.
+I prefer the vest style, like this cute plaid vest pictured from Puppia, over the webbed harnesses because they fit comfortably like a piece of clothing and will be less likely to chafe under the armpits.

 Most harnesses clip to a leash at the back of your dog’s neck or further down their spine.
 This works well for some dogs, but if you have a puller, clipping your leash in the back will cause the dreaded “opposition reflex” to kick in.